bmraubo/sudoku-solver/README.md

 This passes up the answer from the last run of the recursive function to the allow the final `return puzzle` to provide us with a solution, rather than 'None'.

 The poss function is simple enough - it checks a input value against the rows and columns according to the rules of Sudoku.
 The more complicated aspect of these checks are the 3x3 squares.
-This is dealt with as follows (I take no credit for it):
+This is dealt with as follows (I take no credit for it - its from ComputerPhile):

 ```
 x_sq = (x//3)*3